VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ### Steps for Implementing a Hook

 More interesting is adding new physics to the model.
 This is a bit more involved, but for the most part, this can be done in `run_star_extras.f90`, rather than hacking at MESA itself.
-We do this through so-called "hooks," which are functions that MESA callas at specific points within the monolithic "take step" stage on the flowchart above.
+We do this through so-called "hooks," which are functions that MESA calls at specific points within the monolithic "take step" stage on the flowchart above.
 There are many of these hooks, so they are not included in the standard `run_star_extras.f90` boilerplate.

 Instead, we follow a multi-step process to implement a new hook: